neerajjha549/rdbms-from-scratch/README.md

 🗺️ Project Roadmap
 This project is a work in progress.
 The next major milestones are:

-Splitting Internal Nodes: Currently, the program will exit if an internal node becomes full.
-The next step is to implement the logic to split internal nodes.

-Implementing Deletes: Add support for a delete command, which will involve removing key/value pairs and potentially merging nodes.
+Implementing Deletes: Add support for a delete command, which will involve removing key/value pairs and potentially merging or rebalancing nodes.

 B+ Tree Conversion: Evolve the B-Tree into a B+ Tree by adding sibling pointers to all leaf nodes.
 This will make full table scans much more efficient.